Skip to main content

 4. If there's a Local navigation (a light blue strip at the top of the page), make sure there are no broken links there.

-2. Make sure all media works correctly and is up to date.
+1. Make sure all videos play correctly and are up to date.

-4. Check all videos are embedded from Vimeo, not from YouTube.
-We don't use YouTube because we can't control the suggested videos which appear after ours.
+2. Check all videos are embedded from Vimeo, not from YouTube.
+We don't use YouTube on our website because we can't control the suggested videos that appear after ours.
+Your video embed must also include an accessible Title attribute.

 Correcting mistakes